gitfrid/CzechFOI-StackSim/README.md

     <br> **Only labels a person as "vaccinated" if their death date is after their dose day! ❌**
     <br> So people who die early are forced into the unvaccinated group
     <br>
-<br>**Trying to simulate vaccine effectiveness by comparing equal constant death rates,
-but introduces bias by only allowing people who survive long enough to become vx.
-Giving vx people an unfair survival advantage.
-This makes vx look better — even if vx had zero actual effect.**
+<br>**Simulates a homogeneous population with a constant death rate, then splits it into (vx) and (uvx) groups.
+However, it introduces bias by only allowing people who survive long enough to be (vx).
+This gives vx individuals an unfair survival advantage, making vx appear beneficial — even if it had zero actual effect..**

 _________________________________________
 **Death and Population Trends per Age simulation**